 Permit Ref.
-EM&A Log Ref† Environmental Protection Measures Location/Duration of Measures/Timing of Completion of Measures Implementation Status as Audited in the Reporting Period AIR Q UALITY - (Dperational Phase 3.5 A3 Pyrotechnics or fireworks that contain chromium, lead, mercury, arsenic, manganese, nickel or zinc shall not be used for any display in the theme park.
+EM&A Log Ref [†] Environmental Protection Measures Location/Duration of Measures/Timing of Completion of Measures Remarks AIR Q UALITY - Op perational Phase 3.5 A3 Pyrotechnics or fireworks that contain chromium, lead, mercury, arsenic, manganese, nickel or zinc shall not be used for any display in the theme park.
 Fireworks launching site / during fireworks display Pyrotechnics or fireworks that contain chromium, lead, mercury, arsenic, manganese, nickel or zinc are not used for any display in the Resort.
 3.6 - Before the operation of the Project, the Permit Holder shall deposit with the Director the details and design of the fireworks displays for the Theme Park.
 Any changes to the details or design of the fireworks displays shall be reviewed by the ET Leader and deposited with the Director.
-Fireworks launching site / prior to the commencement of operations at the Theme Park, and deposit the details when there are any changes to the details of design of the fireworks displays HKITP has submitted the details and design of the fireworks displays for the Resort to EPD on 6 September 2005.
+Fireworks launching site / prior to the commencement of operations at the Theme Park, and deposit the details when there are any changes to the details of design of the fireworks displays HKITP submitted the details and design of the fireworks displays to EPD on 6 September 2005.
 3.7 - To mitigate air quality impacts, fireworks displays shall be designed and conducted to achieve the air quality criteria adopted in the EIA Report.
-Fireworks launching site / during fireworks display Results provided in the Results of the Trial Fireworks Displays conducted in May 2005 and Results of the Trial Fireworks Displays conducted in August 2005 demonstrated compliance.
+Fireworks launching site / during fireworks display Both results of the Trial Fireworks Displays conducted in May 2005 and in August 2005 demonstrated compliance.
 3.8 A1 The Permit Holder shall not operate diesel- or petrol-powered vehicles for internal traffic solely within the Theme Park area, except provided herein or otherwise approved by the Director under this condition.
 The Permit Holder shall provide written notice at least 24 hours in advance to the Director whenever a diesel- or petrol-powered vehicle is placed into operation, state the application for which that vehicle was placed into operation, and why a compressed natural gas (CNG), liquefied petroleum gas (LPG), electric or other clean fuel vehicle was not practicable for that particular application.
 This condition shall not apply to emergency vehicles, and shall not apply to vehicles not operated by the Permit Holder.
 Within the Theme Park for the full duration of its operating lifetime.
-Written notice has been submitted to the EPD on 6 September 2005 for the unleaded gasoline-powered vehicles to be operated within the Resort.
+Written notice was submitted to the EPD on 6 September 2005 for the unleaded gasoline-powered vehicles to be operated within the Resort.
+3.9 A2 To mitigate the air quality impacts from the Penny's Bay Gas Turbine Plant (GTP), building height within the Theme Park shall be restricted at 50 metres above ground within 500 metres from the chimneys of the GTP and restricted at 100 metres above ground between 500 metres and 1,000 metres from the chimneys of the GTP, unless the Permit Holder can demonstrate to the Director's satisfaction that the buildings shall not affect the dispersion of the emissions from the GTP and shall not cause adverse air quality impacts.
+Within the Theme Park for the full duration of its operating lifetime.
+The mitigation measures were implemented during the design and construction of the Resort.